top of page

 ‘S’mine now,’ insisted Akin, holding up the packet to prove it.
 ‘Shares?’
 He offered the cigarette and raised his eyebrows.

 ‘Shares,’ Olu said, taking the cigarette and lighting it.
-He took a drag, leant back and looked out of the side window.
+He took a drag, leaned back and looked out of the side window.
 Soon they would go down into the town where Anna, in whose warm, bare embrace he’d found succour only yesterday, lay in her bed.
-She’d have finished her night’s work and he and Akin would do theirs.
+She’d have finished her night’s work, and he and Akin would do theirs.
 He hoped she wouldn’t beg, prayed she wouldn’t refer to the thing between them.
 He set his mind to be fast, too fast for her to say a thing.
 He pictured the moment – the door opens, they’re inside in a flash, maybe Akin has instructions to question her, but he won’t let him.
 His blade flashes.
 Where?
 Where indeed to despoil that lovely smooth flesh without causing pain…

-He feels the tremor of the engine starting, hears the low rumble as Akin presses down on the accelerator and the car backs away from the edge.
+Olu feels the tremor of the engine starting, hears the low rumble as Akin presses down on the accelerator and the car backs away from the edge.
 Time jumped while he was lost in thought.
 A sliver of golden light now slices the glittering tapestry in two.
 Dawn is coming.
 It is time.
 His hand moves across his face in feigned weariness, as if the thing that stings his eyes is the lateness of the hour.
-He burns an image of the world, just as it is right then, into his memory.
-He knows that no matter how many times he comes back to this spot, if indeed he ever will, the city lights and twinkling stars won’t shine for him again.
-By the time the car swings onto the path, like so many others he will conclude that Aribo hill is a condom car park; just another ugly dump.

 bottom of page